theshubhamnegi/PhiChat/README.md

 2. The system retrieves relevant documents from the uploaded files.
 3. The question and retrieved context are sent to the Phi-3 Mini model.
 4. The generated answer is displayed.
-5. The question, answer, and request ID are logged to `chat_log.csv`.
+5. The question, answer, and request ID are logged to chat_log.csv.

 ### Steps for uploading files: